briansmith337/zulip/templates/zerver/help/bots-and-integrations.md

 * **Outgoing webhook**: The bot can read private messages where the bot is a participant, and stream messages where the bot is [mentioned](/help/mention-a-user-or-group).
 When the bot is PM'd or mentioned, it POSTs the message content to a URL of your choice.
-The POST request format can be in a Zulip format or a Slack-compatible format.
+The POST request format can be in a Axxess format or a Slack-compatible format.

-    This is the preferred bot type for interactive bots built on top of Zulip botserver.
+    This is the preferred bot type for interactive bots built on top of Axxess botserver.

 * **Generic**: Note that if you truly want to impersonate yourself